Low- and moderate-income workers can take steps to save for retirement and earn a special tax credit.

-- A full-time student cannot take the credit.
-A person enrolled as a full-time student during any part of five calendar months during the year is considered a full-time student.
+- A student cannot take the credit.
+A person enrolled as a full-time student during any part of five calendar months during the year is considered a student.

-As you can see, qualifying for and being able to use this credit involves a complicated set of rules.
-If you have questions about how this tax benefit might apply in your situation, please give this office a call.
+If you have questions about how this tax benefit might apply in your situation, please give the office a call.